gkralik/php7-sapnwrfc/README.md

 The extension is tested with PHP 8.1+ using SAP NW RFC SDK version 7.50.

+The extension should still build for PHP 7.3 and 7.4, but this is no longer supported and might break in the future.

+The repository is called `php7-sapnwrfc` for historical reasons only.

 ### Older versions

 The `1.x` branch supports PHP 7.2+ with SAP NW RFC SDK version 7.20 supported up to release 1.3.